sacha-l/polkadot-nfts-learning-hub/docsify/voting-dapp/user-journey.md

 The rules we’ll enforce in our Staking contract logic are:

 - Only 42_000_000 tokens will initially be issued
-- Users can only earn Voting Power as a function of how much they stake, following a linear decaying amount of Voting Power over time
+- Voting Power can only be earned as a function of how a user stake, following a linear decaying amount of Voting Power over time
 - Users can add stake to earn more voting power at any time
 - For any amount staked, the contract will lock those funds for another 1 month

 > 📝 Note that our Staking logic is very simplified — there’s a lot more you can do to improve the overall voting dApp once you get these basics down. **Please note that whatever it is you end up building in this tutorial, none of the code should be considered production ready and is only meant for educational purposes.
-Outside the scope of this tutorial: add inflation for token supply and allow users to chose lock-up periods to increase voting power.**
+For example, outside the scope of this tutorial you could add inflation for token supply and allow users to chose lock-up periods to increase voting power or implement a different way for users to gain voting power to make it more decentralized.**